craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 CrafterCMS has an upgrade manager that automatically upgrades the system, some configuration files and blueprints on startup.
 It uses a pipeline of handlers to upgrade various subsystems.

-Note that the Elasticsearch index will be automatically updated by the CrafterCMS upgrade manager whenever the Elasticsearch index settings are updated, for example, a new field has been added for a release.
+Note that the OpenSearch index will be automatically updated by the CrafterCMS upgrade manager whenever the OpenSearch index settings are updated, for example, a new field has been added for a release.
 The updated index containing the new settings will be named the current index version name incremented by 1, e.g. let’s say the current index is ``mysite-authoring_v1``, after the upgrade, the new index will now be ``mysite-authoring_v2``.